bouwe77/temba/docs/docs/recipes/custom-routes.md

 ## Why this works

 `temba.server` is a standard Node.js `http.Server`.
 Its internal routing lives in a `request` event listener.
-Calling `emit('request', req, res)` fires that listener directly with the original request and response objects — no proxy, no extra overhead, no second port.
+Calling `emit('request', req, res)` fires that listener directly with the original request and response objects, with no proxy, no extra overhead, and no second port.

 ## URL structure